 - :column The name of the SQL column this slot is stored in.
 Defaults to the slot name.
-If the slot name is not a valid SQL identifier, it is escaped, so foo-bar becomes foo\bar. - :db-kind The kind of database mapping which is performed for this slot. :base indicates the slot maps to an ordinary column of the database view. :key indicates that this slot corresponds to part of the unique keys for this view, :join indicates a join slot representing a relation to another view and :virtual indicates that this slot is an ordinary CLOS slot.
+If the slot name is not a valid SQL identifier, it is escaped, so foo-bar becomes foo_bar. - :db-kind The kind of database mapping which is performed for this slot. :base indicates the slot maps to an ordinary column of the database view. :key indicates that this slot corresponds to part of the unique keys for this view, :join indicates a join slot representing a relation to another view and :virtual indicates that this slot is an ordinary CLOS slot.
 Defaults to :base. - :db-reader If a string, then when reading values from the database, the string will be used for a format string, with the only value being the value from the database.
 The resulting string will be used as the slot value.
 If a function then it will take one argument, the value from the database, and return the value that should be put into the slot. - :db-writer If a string, then when reading values from the slot for the database, the string will be used for a format string, with the only value being the value of the slot.
 The resulting string will be used as the column value in the database.
-If a function then it will take one argument, the value of the slot, and return the value that should be put into the database. - :column- A string which will be used as the type specifier for this slots column definition in the database. - :void-value The Lisp value to return if the field is NULL.
-The default is NIL. - :db-info A join specification.
+If a function then it will take one argument, the value of the slot, and return the value that should be put into the database. - :db-type A string which will be used as the type specifier for this slots column definition in the database. - :nulls-ok If T, all SQL NULL values retrieved from the database become nil; if NIL, all NULL values retrieved are converted by DATABASE-NULL-VALUE. - :db-info A join specification.